 b) Nominating Committee.
 The Nominating Committee shall consist of a chairperson (typically, Past-President) and not more than four additional persons, each of whom shall be an AAPG member of an affiliated society, and shall be appointed annually by the President and approved by the Executive Committee.

 c) Standing Committee on Section Meetings.
 A Standing Committee on Section Meetings will provide oversight and advice to local society hosts of annual Eastern Section technical meetings.
 The committee shall be reconstituted at the end of each annual technical meeting, and shall consist of the General Chairpersons of the three previous technical meetings, including the one just ended, and the General Chairpersons of the next two Eastern Section meetings.
 The committee shall be chaired by the most senior member, usually the General Chairperson of the earliest meeting so represented.
 The Eastern Section Vice-President shall serve as an Ex-officio member and shall function as a liaison between this committee and the Executive Committee.

-g) Standing or Special Committee.
+f) Standing or Special Committee.
 Other committees as may be necessary from time to time may be appointed by the President, with the approval of the Executive Committee.
-Such committees may include persons who are not active members of AAPG, but are members of AAPG affiliated societies.
+Such committees may include persons who aren’t active members of AAPG, but are members of AAPG affiliated societies.

 a) The fiscal year of the Section shall begin on the first day of January and end on the last day of December of each year.